crashinvaders/gdx-lml/README.md

 # Disclaimer

 This is a fork of the archived [gdx-lml](https://github.com/czyzby/gdx-lml) project.
-It's meant to be **compatible with the latest LibGDX version**, is currently **in maintanance mode** and there are **no plans for further development**.
+It's meant to be **compatible with the latest libGDX version**, is currently **in maintanance mode** and there are **no plans for further development**.

 You're welcome to submit bug issues and improvement PRs.
-Please be aware that feature requests most likely be denied, unless they can really impress me :)
+Please be aware that feature requests most likely will be denied, unless they can really impress me :slightly_smiling_face:

 [![Sonatype Nexus (Releases)](https://img.shields.io/nexus/r/com.crashinvaders.lml/gdx-lml?label=Stable&server=https%3A%2F%2Fs01.oss.sonatype.org&style=for-the-badge)](https://s01.oss.sonatype.org/#nexus-search;quick~com.crashinvaders.lml)
 [![Sonatype Nexus (Snapshots)](https://img.shields.io/nexus/s/com.crashinvaders.lml/gdx-lml?server=https%3A%2F%2Fs01.oss.sonatype.org&label=snapshot&style=for-the-badge)](https://s01.oss.sonatype.org/#nexus-search;quick~com.crashinvaders.lml)

-# LibGDX utilities
+# libGDX utilities
-This repository contains various LibGDX extensions covering various features such as dependency injection, GUI building, networking and general utilities.
+This repository contains various libGDX extensions covering various features such as dependency injection, GUI building, networking and general utilities.

 ### Note
 This repository originally used to host only the `gdx-lml` library repository.
 The other libraries were merged into a single Gradle setup to ease maintenance and releases.